TrawsCymru: Former services

-T1, T1C & T1S
+T1, T1A, T1C & T1X

 The T1 service commenced operating on 4 August 2014.
 An hourly service is provided Monday to Saturday with a few Sunday journeys.
 A late evening working also operates, between Aberystwyth and Lampeter.
 A single service number is used, but buses take two different routes between Pencader and Lampeter in order to serve intermediate villages every two hours (prior to the T1 launch, one village had an hourly bus service and the other nothing).

 The T1 is operated by First Cymru using eight Yutong E12 battery electric buses launched for the service in TrawsCymru livery in March 2023; many duties are subcontracted to Mid Wales Travel drivers.
 From August 2014 to July 2016 First used two Alexander Dennis Enviro200s and three Alexander Dennis Enviro300s, and from July 2016 to March 2023 First used five Enviro300s as well as a Wright Eclipse Urban bodied Volvo B7RLE on the service.

 Journey time for the T1 is 2 hours 15 minutes.
 According to Dr Winckler's review, the journey time by car is 1 hour 25 minutes, meaning the bus service takes 58% longer than driving and hence misses the target set by the review.

 From 5 December 2016 to 14 April 2018, First Cymru operated the T1C service using the T1 fleet, which was then a once per day (except Sundays) extension of the T1 to Swansea and Cardiff, introduced as a replacement for the more frequent 701 service which had ceased operating in August 2016 when its final operator, Lewis Coaches, ceased trading.
 The full journey time of the combined T1 & T1C service when operated by First Cymru was 4 hours 35 minutes.

-From 16 April 2018, NAT Group took over operation of the T1C service.
+On the 16 April 2018, NAT Group took over operation of the T1C service.
 Though still once per day, the use of a separate Aberystwyth to Cardiff service by coach (in this case a Mercedes-Benz Tourismo bodied Mercedes-Benz OC 500 RF) and Sunday operation both resumed, neither of which had been seen since the 701.
-The T1C as operated by NAT Group takes advantage of being a separate service to the T1 by bypassing Lampeter, Llanybydder, and from Monday to Saturday, Swansea, taking an hour off the full journey time which is now 3 hours 35 minutes.